 How nice it would be to automate every little boring job that we currently now have?

-You, reader, might be thinking that yours is a dead-end administrative affair at the office that could be completed within one or two hours with the help of a basic understanding of a computer programming language (Python, anyone?).
-Or you could be a sewer hunter of our modern times, wishfully thinking, “When do we finally invent a machine that can complete the job, instead of me going down the drain?”
+You might think that your administrative office work could be completed within one or two hours with a basic understanding of a computer programming language1.
+Or you could be a sewer hunter2 of our modern times, wishfully thinking, “When do we finally invent a machine that can complete the job, instead of me going down the drain?”
 Unless it’s something you enjoy doing.
 In which case, more power to you!

-Automation of jobs are key to a more fulfilling life, especially for others whose jobs constantly threaten their safety and well-being.
-We would be freeing a lot of people from their regular miseries.
-Imagine all the things one could do after regaining the eight-hours-a-day six-days-a-week time that was previously allocated for “work”.
+Automation of jobs are key to a more fulfilling life, especially those that threat the worker’s safety and well-being.
+It has the potential to free people from their regular miseries.
+Imagine all the things one could do after regaining some of the time that was previously allocated for “work”.
 More people would then look into other avenues of creating value.

-But this kind of intervention requires an access to a certain level of technology, and many would argue that by today’s standards, it might require artificial intelligence and/or machine learning.
-Engineers and scientists have been exploring fields into which AI integration would vastly improve the quality of work.
+Automation of everything requires an access to a certain level of technology.
+The consensus as of writing is to develop artificial intelligence and/or machine learning (AI/ML).
+Engineers and scientists have been exploring fields which AI integration would vastly improve the quality of work.

-The seductive notion that machines are more efficient in doing tasks than humans is important to acknowledge here.
-We must remember that while the Industrial Revolution (arguably) increased productivity by employment of machines, it has also opened inconveniences such as destruction of natural environment which, in my opinion, offsets the benefits gained.
-There’s a healthy compromise to be made between Efficiency and Environmentalism.
+Moreover, the idea that machines are more efficient in doing tasks than humans is important to acknowledge here.
+We must remember that while the Industrial Revolution (arguably) increased productivity by employment of machines, it has also allowed efficient and effective destruction of our natural environment which, in my opinion, offsets the benefits gained.

 For now, we have to recognize that we cannot automate every boring task there is, not even at the rate which our technology upgrades.
-Machines are not still reliable enough (by today’s standards at least) to make all the important and, dare I say, humane decisions.
+In fact, at the current rate, we can’t still rely machines (as of this writing) to make all the important and, dare I say, humane decisions.